Your subject-specific guide to using library resources.

 Journals are essentially academic magazines — articles, reviews, opinion pieces or even professional updates, for example, can be published in a journal.
 Issues, or parts, are released throughout the year.
-They are then bound together by year, or volume, and put on our shelves.
+They are then bound or boxed together by year, or volume, and put on our shelves.

 If you want to find an article, you need to find: